photoSentinel Success Stories

 The $3 million projects will take around 20 weeks to complete, after which David plans to keep moving his photoSentinel Lites around to other sites.

 A small bonus of having the cameras is that they captured the creek activity during some recent heavy rains.
 Check out this short time-lapse of water rising and falling.
-(Note that the image has been zoomed in to focus on the river; the normal image frame captures the whole work site.)
+(Note that the image has been zoomed in to focus on the river; the normal image frame captures the whole construction site.)

 Toohey’s Brewery Upgrade

 Tooheys Brewery literally raised the roof at their Lidcombe Brewery to install their new Tap King production Line.
-Raygun Photography was there with a photoSentinel Pro to capture the installation.
+Raygun Photography was there with a photoSentinel Pro construction camera to capture the installation.
 In this video, photoSentinel footage has been combined with short term time-lapse to tell the story.

 Aussie garden wins Best In Show

 Phillip Johnson Landscapes and Fleming’s Nurseries approached photoSentinel to document the construction of their 2013 entry in London’s prestigious Chelsea Flower Show.
-When their garden, the Trailfinders Australian Garden – presented by Flemings, won the much-coveted Best In Show and Gold Medal honours, the time-lapse video was sent to media outlets around the world.
+When their garden, the Trailfinders Australian Garden – presented by Flemings, won the much-coveted Best In Show and Gold Medal honours, the construction time-lapse was sent to media outlets around the world.

 The installation of the photoSentinel Pro was simple and the whole system extremely flexible and easy to use.
 The time-lapse movie of the garden rising from the vacant site was a huge hit with the media, and undoubtedly helped maximise our global media exposure.